-You see, first there was the infamous ousting of Kevin by Julia and vice versa.
-Julia dethroned Kevin, then just when we thought K-Rudd’s political days were over he reformed as a political entity out of the filaments of paper that were left of him after the Cabinet put him through the shredder, slaying Julia with the help of the so called ‘faceless men’ who put the same sword in her back as they did to Rudd just over a year ago.
+You see, first there was the infamous ousting of Kevin Rudd by Julia Gillard and vice versa.
+Gillard dethroned Rudd, then just when we thought his political days were over he reformed as a political entity out of the filaments of paper that were left of him after the Cabinet put him through the shredder, slaying Gillard with the help of the so called ‘faceless men’ who put the same sword in her back as they had done to him just over a year ago.

-Then there was of course the issue of the refugee’s also known as ‘boat people’ and what to do with these displaced and desperate people.
-Rudd’s liberal predecessor John Howard apparently had a somewhat effective solution to stopping the influx of boat people coming to these shores.
-But Rudd ended this resolution; pretty much inviting people smugglers to illegally traffic people into our country with open arms.
-But now, lo and behold, Rudd has had a change of heart.
-He has turned the other cheek, snubbing the boat people off to Papua New Guinea without so much as a wave goodbye.
+Then there was of course the issue of the refugee’s – referred to as ‘boat people’ – and what to do with these displaced and desperate people.
+Rudd’s liberal predecessor John Howard made it his mission to stop the influx of boat people coming to our shores.
+Rudd ended this abruptly and was accused of his rivals of almost inviting people smugglers to illegally traffic people into our country with open arms under his new reforms.
+However, he has since had a change of heart, turning the other cheek and snubbing the boat people off to Papua New Guinea without so much as a wave goodbye.

 If your confused now, wait there’s more.

-The Carbon Tax.
-Never mind what it is or what it actually hopes to achieve, that’s another story in itself.
-Labour initially promised not to introduce it in the first place, then they did just that, breaking yet another promise to voters.
+The Carbon Tax: Labour initially promised not to introduce it in the first place, but then they did just that, breaking yet another election promise to voters.
 And now, they have done a complete U-Turn, with Rudd promising to get rid of the tax for good.
-Well for now at least.

 Confused and annoyed voters of Australia.

-How can they expect the voting public to put their confidence in the Labour Party and what they stand for when they can’t even seem to work out what that actually is themselves.
+How can they expect the voting public to put their confidence in the Labour Party and what they stand for when they can’t even seem to work out what they actually stand for themselves.

 I’m under no illusion that a leadership change means the party has changed either.
-Even with Rudd’s new rules about deposing a sitting PM, there is still a question mark around whether Labour can play together nicely at all.
+Even with Rudd’s new rules about deposing a sitting PM, there is still a question mark over whether Labour can play nicely together at all.